 Nova Electric’s Rugged AC Power Sources are used in:

-- Military applications aboard ships, submarines, aircraft and vehicles including HMMWV
+- Military applications aboard ships, submarines, aircraft, drones, and vehicles including HMMWV

 - Harsh environments such as desert pipelines, off-shore rigs, work trains, and steel mills